Japanese missions to Joseon

 Japanese missions to Joseon represent a crucial aspect of the international relations of mutual Joseon-Japan contacts and communication.
 The bilateral exchanges were intermittent.

 The unique nature of these bilateral diplomatic exchanges evolved from a conceptual framework developed by the Chinese.
 Gradually, the theoretical model would be modified.
 The changing model mirrors the evolution of a unique relationship between two neighboring states.

+Muromachi shogunate missions to Goryeo

+In 1377 Goryeo envoy Chŏng Mong-ju travelled to Tsukushi in Japan where he met Imagawa Ryōshun; and the consequences of his efforts were only seen later.

 Muromachi shogunate missions to Joseon

-The Muromachi bafuku's diplomatic contacts and communication with the Joseon court encompassed informal contacts and formal embassies.
+The Muromachi bakufu's diplomatic contacts and communication with the Joseon court encompassed informal contacts and formal embassies.
 Muromachi diplomacy also included the more frequent and less formal contacts involving the Japanese daimyo (feudal lord) of Tsushima Island.

 In addition, trade missions between merchants of the area were frequent and varied.